stacks-network/stacks-core/api/api_v1.md

 #### anchor_tag:
 register_users

 #### description:
-Takes in a passname to be registered along with the address that will own the passname.
-Optionally, takes in the passcard data that should be associated with the passname being registered.
+Registers a new blockchain ID and transfers the ownership to a bitcoin address.
+Takes in a username to be registered along with the address that will own the blockchain ID.
+Optionally, takes in the profile data that should be associated with the blockchain ID being registered.
 Returns a status object that shows if the request was successfully received.
 It takes on the order of hours to actually complete the registration.

 #### parameters[]:
-{"name": "passname", "description": "The passname (passcard username) that is to be registered."}
+{"name": "username", "description": "The username (blockchain ID username) that is to be registered."}
-{"name": "recipient_address", "description": "The namecoin address that the passcard will be transferred to once it has been registered."}
+{"name": "recipient_address", "description": "The bitcoin address that the blockchain ID will be transferred to once it has been registered."}
-{"name": "passcard", "description": "The data to be associated with the passcard.", "optional": true}
+{"name": "profile", "description": "The data to be associated with the blockchain ID.", "optional": true}

 #### response_description:
 Returns an object with a status that is either "success" or "error".